Poll tax (Great Britain): Opposition

 The anti-poll-tax organisations encouraged non-payers not to register, to clog up the courts by contesting local council attempts to gain liability orders, and ultimately, not to attend court hearings arising from their non-compliance.
 In November 1990, South Yorkshire Police said they were planning to refuse to arrest poll tax defaulters, even when instructed to by the courts, because it would be "physically impossible for the police because of the large number of defaulters".

-The opposition Labour Party, at its 1988 annual conference, decided against support for a non-payment campaign.
+The opposition Labour Party, at its 1988 annual conference, had decided against support for a non-payment campaign.
 In July 1991, Terry Fields, Labour Member of Parliament (MP) for Liverpool Broadgreen, and a member of the Militant tendency, was imprisoned for sixty days for refusing to pay.
 At the time of Fields' jailing, Labour leader Neil Kinnock commented: "Law makers must not be law breakers."

 In popular culture, the punk band The Exploited featured the song "Don't Pay The Poll Tax" in their album The Massacre, which was released on 15 April 1990.

 Over 40 people collaborated on Punk Aide's 1989 compilations Axe The Tax, Can't Pay Won't Pay and Fuck The Poll Tax.
 Oi Polloi and Chumbawamba released and toured an EP called Smash the Poll Tax.
 A compilation album, A Pox Upon The Poll Tax, was also released in 1989.
 The Orchids released "Defy The Law" in response to the Poll Tax.

 On their 22 March 1990 Top Of The Pops appearance, Orbital performed "Chime" while wearing hoodies with a crosshair and seemingly abstract images on them.
 Upon closer inspection, those images read "no poll tax".